 If you think your wife might be suffering from PPD, you should encourage her to give our Counseling Department a call.
 She can reach us at this number.
 Our counselors will be happy to discuss the situation with her over the phone.
 They can also provide her with a list of qualified Christian counselors in your area.
 We'd strongly recommend that you and your wife see a therapist together.

 Finally, in the relatively rare but very serious disorder called postpartum psychosis, a woman experiences not only a disturbance of mood but also a break with reality.
 The condition may include hallucinations, delusions, suicidal thoughts and even violent behavior.
 Current research indicates that five percent of women with postpartum psychosis kill themselves, and an equal percentage kill their baby.
 Because of this risk, postpartum psychosis should be considered a medical emergency and must be evaluated immediately by a qualified psychiatrist.
 The condition can occur without warning, and there is a 30 to 50 percent chance that it will recur with subsequent pregnancies.
 The good news is that it can be effectively treated with appropriate medication.

-In this iQuestions video from Focus on the Family, Barb Rosberg offers hope to those whose spouses are dealing with depression, and suggests ways that this struggle can produce spiritual fruit.
+Hope for Those Struggling With Depression: Barb Rosberg offers hope to those whose spouses are dealing with depression.
+She suggests ways that this struggle can produce spiritual fruit.